 Prosecco is one of my favorite sparkling wines.
 Hence, I am always adventurous when pairing snacks or meals with Prosecco.
 This time I decided to pair Prosecco with brie cheese to experiment.
-Brie is a french cheese and Prosecco is an italian wine.
-Lot’s of connossieurs will think twice this but for me was a fun experiment and I will share with you my thoughts on this pairing.
+Brie is a French cheese, and Prosecco is an Italian wine.
+Many connoisseurs will think twice about this, but for me was a fun experiment that works on the palate.

 According to britannica.com, Brie is a soft cow’s-milk cheese named after Brie, the French region from which it originated.
-I love the cremosity of brie cheese.
-Depending on the brand you get and how fresh it is when you get it you will have the yummy-gummy cremosity falling down on every slice.
-For me the same rule applies when buying wine, get the product with best quality/price availability.
+I love the curiosity of brie cheese.
+Depending on the brand you get and how fresh it is, you will have the yummy-gummy commodity falling on every slice.
+If you are in New York, I recommend you to get your Brie from Trader Joe’s, they have great value, Brie, and it is so gooey.
+For me, the same rule applies when buying wine, get the product with the best quality/price availability.

 The type of Prosecco that I selected for this experiment was Prosecco Superiore.
-Prosecco Superiore is a very floral and elegant sparkling that has medium acidity in most cases.
-Therefore the medium acidity on the palate work along with the cremosity of the cheese since it doesn’t have to cut over strong flavors.
+Prosecco Superiore is a very floral and elegant sparkling with medium acidity in most cases.
+Therefore the medium acidity on the palate works along with the curiosity of the cheese since it doesn’t have to cut over solid flavors.

-🥂🧀 Other cheese pairings with Prosecco: Try Prosecco and Parmesan as it’s a ver well known pairing
+🥂🧀 Other cheese pairings with Prosecco: Try Prosecco DOC and Parmesan